 I’ve always wanted to be one of those moms who knits adorable baby hats and cozy blankets.
 But after success making one scarf, I started a sweater vest for Henry – and failed miserably.
 I put the needles away and and haven’t look at them in about three years.
-So when Kollabora asked me if I’d like to try one of their beginner knitting projects as part of their “learn to knit” month, I was ready to try again.

-For a visual learner like me, the video tutorials were awesome.
+For a visual learner like me, video tutorials are awesome.
 I watched the how to make a slip knot and cast on videos enough times for my daughter to ask, “Why is it taking you so many times Mommy?”
 But once you get in the knitting groove you can knock this project out while catching up on The Bachelor and Downton Abbey.

 Beginner Knitting Tips